-|Zombies||None in the last 12 months|
+|Zombie||Has not performed any actions in the last 12 months|

 Getting more value from your campaigns

-The link between having list engagement and ROI is fairly straightforward.
-An engaged list loves the content you’re sending and as a result, opens, clicks and consequent visits to your site.
-So, what if you measured your list and found it teeming with zombies?
+The link between list engagement and ROI is fairly straightforward.
+An engaged list loves the content you’re sending and as a result, opens, clicks and visits your site.
+If they really like what you offer, they’ll tell their friends and share your content, too.
+Obviously these users are the gold standard every marketer strives for, but what if you measured your list and found it teeming with zombies?

 Our 5 step re-engagement plan

-Step 1 Go Zombie hunting
+Step 1: Go zombie hunting

-Step 2 Send a reconfirmation campaign
+Step 2: Send a reconfirmation campaign

-Step 3 Pat yourself on the back
+Step 3: Pat yourself on the back

-Step 4 Say goodbye
+Step 4: Say goodbye

-Step 5 Revisit your content
+Step 5: Revisit your content

-As they say, prevention is better than the cure – so it’s time to up your game and give subscribers less reason to go quiet in the first place.
-In particular, the first 90 days following a sign up are critical, so it’s very important to focus on whether you’re communicating effectively with new subscribers in this courting period.
-Are you inviting them in, showing them around, making them feel comfortable and being a good host?
-Using autoresponders to send a welcome series of emails, or post-purchase follow-ups can automate this process, as well as be very effective.
+As they say, prevention is better than the cure, so it’s time to up your game and give subscribers less reason to disengage in the first place.
+In particular, the first 90 days following a sign up are critical, so it’s essential to focus on communicating effectively with new subscribers in this courting period.
+Update your welcome email or welcome series in order to captivate your subscribers’ attention when their interest in your brand is at its peak, right after they opt-in.